pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Track/Route - Current track, and any loaded routes, will be shown
 ![](images/track-full.png)
-Elevation - An elevation chart showing current distance and the route/track profile.
+Elevation - An elevation chart showing current distance traveled, current elevation and the route/track profile.
 ![](images/elevation.png)
 Map Move - Should only be used if maps are enabled, allows panning around the map at a set zoom.
 ![](images/settings/mapmove.png)